kramse/security-courses/courses/system-and-software/system-security/mandatory-assignment-2.md

 This is a description for the mandatory assignment 1 in KEA Kompetence System Security F2022

-To be handed in at latest March 21, 2022 by email to xhek@kea.dk or hlk@zencurity.com
+To be handed in at latest March 14, 2022 by email to xhek@kea.dk or hlk@zencurity.com

-Note: this will be the only mandatory assignment, not two for this course.
+Note: this will be the 2nd mandatory assignment.

 # Overall goal